 What Was Wrong With Apple?

 Nothing!
 The company is doing outstanding.
 They’re on fire!
 They’ve been breaking records, beating analysts’ earnings predictions, and exceeding their own reputation.
 Apple even finally agreed to start paying a dividend – something I was holding out for but began to doubt if it would ever happen or not.

 The analysts are also very optimistic.
 According to CNN Money: The 44 analysts offering 12-month price forecasts for Apple Inc have a median target of 635.00, with a high estimate of 750.00 and a low estimate of 500.00.
 The median estimate represents a +4.79% increase from the last price of 605.96.

 It doesn’t stop there.
-In one recent speculative article, it was predicted that the stock would have to rise to a price of $1,368 in order for the share buyback to “worth-while” for Apple.
+In one, it was predicted that the stock would have to rise to a price of $1,368 in order for the share buyback to “worth-while” for Apple.